tonybushido/oxaria_code/README.md

 [2_json_to_csv_2.py](https://github.com/tonybushido/oxaria_code/blob/main/src/3_oct2021/2_json_to_csv_2.py)| Converts the json based files created by the above to CSV format.

 ## TASK 1c - Loading CSVs to Pandas for data analysis
-The notebooks below present the workflow for;
+The notebooks below;

-1. Loading the raw CSV datasets from above (1) to the Python based Pandas tabular data analysis framework https://pandas.pydata.org/docs/
+1. Load the raw CSV datasets from above (1a & b) to to a dataframe (Pandas)
-2. Removing duplicate records by sesnor & observation timestamp
+2. Removing duplicate records by sensor & observation timestamp
-3. Re-indexing
+3. Re-index
-4. Adding common sensor names
+4. Add common sensor names (TODO review sensor naming, it currently gets redone in downstream data vis tasks, but of a pain)
-5. Saving the raw data to a binary *Feather* format, https://github.com/wesm/feather, which  provides a binary columnar serialization for Pandas data frames.
-It is designed to make reading and writing data frames efficient, and to make sharing data across data analysis languages easy.
+5. Save to a binary format `Feather` for fast loading & saving

 ### Loading 4-gas sensor data
 - Data January 2020 to February 2021